SillyTavern/SillyTavern-Docs/Usage/API Connections/novelai.md

 If you regularly want responses longer than 170 tokens, you can work around the limit like this:

-- Set the response length to whatever large number you want
+- Keep the response length at 150 tokens.
-- Under Advanced Formatting, enable Multigen
+- Under Advanced Formatting, enable Auto-continue.
-- Set the "first chunk" and "next chunks" values to 150
+- Set the "Target length" to the desired length.

-This sacrifices text streaming, but will chain together multiple generations to give you longer responses.
+This will chain together multiple generations to give you longer messages but doesn't guarantee that the reply will be 100% of the desired length if the model decides to stop.

 ### How do I get the bot to write longer responses?